William Sidney, 1st Viscount De L'Isle: Governor-General

 Following the death in office of Lord Dunrossil in February 1961, Prime Minister Robert Menzies recommended De L'Isle as his military honours, aristocratic background, and political experience apparently made him, according to one author, Menzies' "vision of ideal governor-general material".
 De L'Isle was sworn in on 3 August 1961.
 He continued Dunrossil's revival of the full ceremonial vice-regal uniform, but would be the last governor-general to do so.
-De L'Isle faced no constitutional issues during his time in office; the Official Secretary throughout his term was Murray Tyrrell.
+De L'Isle faced no constitutional issues during his time in office.
+The Official Secretary throughout his term was Murray Tyrrell.

-De L'Isle was the first governor-general since William McKell (1947–1953) to have children living at Yarralumla, and this made him popular with the general public.
+De L'Isle was the first governor-general since William McKell (1947–1953) to have children living at Government House in Canberra, and this made him popular with the general public.
 However, his wife fell ill in his first year of office, and died on 16 November 1962, aged 48.
 Despite this, he chose to continue in office until the expiry of Dunrossil's original five-year term in 1965.
 Two of his daughters, Catherine and Anne, acted as the official hostesses in place of their mother.

+On 15 March 1963, De L'Isle signed the proclamation that revoked 140 mi of the Gove Peninsula that was previously part of an Aboriginal reserve created for Yolngu people in Arnhem Land in 1931, to allow for bauxite mining, "acting with the advice of the Federal Executive Council".
+This led to the Yirrkala bark petitions, which was the first native title claim in Australia.